0gsd/sidepeace/README.md

 # sidepeace

-A simple harness-agnostic pacing protocol background work, so a task that would drain a 5-hour quota in forty minutes instead runs across days without hitting a wall.
+A simple harness-agnostic pacing protocol for background work, so a task that would drain a 5-hour quota in forty minutes instead runs across days without hitting a wall.